September 2024 Title Image

 LOEYTEA IN ASSAM

-The first and most difficult thing was finding good suppliers and partners.
-We had to set up factories and import tea bag machines while progressing simultaneously.
+One of the initial and most significant challenges was finding reliable suppliers and partners.
+We had to establish factories and import tea bag machines while advancing on multiple fronts simultaneously.

-Currently, our partners are mainly Sri Lanka, India, China, and Germany.
-Sri Lanka and India for black tea, China for Chinese tea, and Germany for various herbal refining companies.
-The tea brands are connected with companies from various countries.
-It’s such a large-scale industry, moving in bulk from vast plantations.
+Currently, our partners include Sri Lanka, India, China, and Germany.
+Sri Lanka and India supply black tea, China provides Chinese tea, and Germany offers various herbal refining services.
+The tea industry is vast and global, involving large-scale operations across extensive plantations.

-To build steady trust in taste, we had to start from the beginning with history and scale.
-Currently, our partner is one of leading exporter within India, holding five plantations in Assam and adding one more in 2022, totaling six.
-Plantations refer to both tea fields and refining factories.
-For our brands, Breakfast blend, Assam, and Assam CTC, we directly cultivate without going through auctions, importing only an appropriate amount for the current year.
+To build trust in our products’ taste, we began by focusing on both historical and operational scale.
+Our partner in India is a leading exporter with five plantations in Assam, plus an additional one acquired in 2022, bringing the total to six plantations, which include both tea fields and refining factories.
+For our Breakfast Blend, Assam, and Assam CTC, we cultivate directly without going through auctions, importing only the appropriate amount for the current year.

-The distribution of most Indian teas, like in Sri Lanka, is mostly done through auctions, similar to other agricultural products, domestically and internationally.
-Each company takes quantities after tasting as per their requirements.
-In the case of Darjeeling, large-scale cultivation in mountainous areas is difficult, so we purchase the required quantity from auctions.
-All Indian teas are handled by a taster with 22 years of experience from the beginning.
+Most Indian teas, like those from Sri Lanka, are distributed through auctions, similar to other agricultural products, both domestically and internationally.
+Each company selects quantities based on tasting and requirements.
+In the case of Darjeeling, large-scale cultivation in mountainous areas is challenging, so we purchase the necessary quantity from auctions.
+All Indian teas are evaluated by a taster with 22 years of experience.

-During my visit to India for various discussions on black tea, this is a record of visiting the mentioned sixth plantation with the manager.
-For overseas sales, we’re engaging in activities like trademark applications for LOEYTEA, participating in exhibitions, etc. Building a YouTube channel and an Amazon store are also part of it.
-I wanted to upload meaningful content on YouTube, so I included a field trip.
-(I briefly worked as a documentary PD a long time ago.)
+During our visit to India for discussions on black tea, we recorded our visit to the sixth plantation with the manager.
+For our international sales efforts, we are engaged in activities such as trademark applications for LOEYTEA, participating in exhibitions, and developing our YouTube channel and Amazon store.
+We aim to provide meaningful content on YouTube, including field trip footage, reflecting our past experience as a documentary producer.

-I captured the manufacturing process of black tea and scenes from the tea fields.
-They were truly beautiful and pure landscapes and people.
+We captured the manufacturing process of black tea and scenes from the tea fields, which were truly beautiful and pure.

-It’s all thanks to our customers who consistently choose and love us.
+We extend our heartfelt thanks to our customers who consistently choose and support us.
 Thank you.

 2024 World Tea Exhibition, Las Vegas, USA